-If the underwriters exercise in full their option to purchase additional shares of our common stock from the selling shareholders, our existing shareholders would own % and our new investors would own % of the total number of shares of our common stock outstanding upon completion of this offering.
-The total consideration paid by our existing shareholders would be approximately million, or %, and the total consideration paid by investors purchasing shares in this offering would be \$ million, or %.
+If the underwriters exercise in full their option to purchase additional shares of our common stock from us, our existing shareholders would own 53.4% and our new investors would own 46.6% of the total number of shares of our common stock outstanding upon completion of this offering.
+The total consideration paid by our existing shareholders would be approximately \$12.52, or 0.001%, and the total consideration paid by investors purchasing shares in this offering would be \$132.9 million, or 99.9%.